 - Learn More

-● Get Started
+- Get Started

-● See Photos
+- See Photos

-● Watch Video
+- Watch Video

-● Register Now
+- Register Now

-9. Social Media Buttons
+9. Have Social Media Buttons

-10. A Discrete Footer
+10. Use A Discrete Footer

-Data from MailChimp shows that unsubscribe rates don’t significantly increase when you go from sending emails once per month to once per week.
-However, unsubscribes do go up substantially when you email more than once a week, so I aim for once a week or every two weeks.
+Data from MailChimp shows that unsubscribe rates stay about the same when you go from sending emails once per month to once per week.
+However, unsubscribes go up substantially when you email more than once a week, so every one to two weeks is the sweet spot.